History

 During World War II, The Aztec, still a four-page weekly, also published a newsletter for students in the armed services.

 The next milestone in the newspaper’s history came in 1959, when The Aztec’s staff proposed publishing on a daily basis.
 The idea initially was not well received.
-Most members of the Publication Authority Board did not think there was enough campus news, student interest or money to support a daily newspaper at San Diego State College.
+Most members of the Publication Authority Board did not think there was enough campus news, student interest or money to support a daily newspaper.
 In 1960, the Aztec became daily, thus The Daily Aztec.

 Tensions from these complicated and overlapping relationships prompted University President Brage Golding in 1973 to appoint a Blue Ribbon Commission on The Daily Aztec.
 The commission evaluated the newspaper’s governing structure and recommended a radical departure from previous arrangements.
-The commission felt strongly that The Daily Aztec should not serve the campus in two conflicting capacities — as a laboratory tool of the journalism department and as a student publication providing campus news and editorial comment.
-The commission also argued for greater autonomy for the newspaper — autonomy from the Associated Students Council and the University administration.
+The commission argued for greater autonomy for the newspaper — away from the Associated Students Council and the university administration.
 They did not achieve this goal.
-But The Daily Aztec did sever its formal connection to the journalism department as a result of this study.
-And, the idea of a campus-wide policy board, a Publications Authority, serving as publisher of The Daily Aztec was proposed and implemented a year later.
+But The Daily Aztec did sever its formal connection to the journalism department as a result of the study.
+And, the idea of a campus-wide policy board, a Publications Authority, serving as publisher of The Daily Aztec, was proposed and implemented a year later.

 The centennial publication of The Daily Aztec reflects a new century of journalism with the launch of the Spanish version, Mundo Azteca, and the launch of an official app.

 In an effort to best serve the SDSU community, The Daily Aztec transitioned to a semi-weekly print publication in 2013.
-The Daily Aztec then focused on increasing its presence in the online and mobile platforms the students, faculty and staff of SDSU were relying on for their news, entertainment and information.
+The Daily Aztec then focused on increasing its presence online and on the mobile platforms that students, faculty and staff of SDSU relied on for their news and entertainment.